Asymptotics of Discrete Schr\"odinger Bridges via Chaos Decomposition: Acknowledgements

 \subsection{Outline of the paper}

-Arguably, the most difficult part of analyzing $T_N$ is its denominator.
-We start in Section \ref{sec:contiguity} by showing that $T_N$ has a natural interpretation as a conditional expectation if we assume that the data $(X_i,Y_i)$, $i\in[N]$, are i.i.d.~sample points from the Schr\"odinger bridge $\mu_\eps$.
-For the rest of the paper we do the above useful change of measure which brings in a more natural analysis.
-However, to pull back the results to our set-up, we prove in Section \ref{sec:contiguity} a novel \text{contiguity} result for the sequence of pairs of empirical distributions under the two models.
+\Cref{sec:contiguity} is devoted to proving \Cref{thm:consistency}.
+We prove a novel \emph{contiguity} result that allows us to change the model to $\{(X_i,Y_i)\}_{i=1}^N \txtover{i.i.d.}{\sim} \scb$ based on the limiting distribution of the denominator in \Cref{thm:denominator}.
+This change of measure enables a more natural analysis for $\hat \scb^N$ and \Cref{thm:consistency} then follows from the reverse martingale convergence theorem.

-Next in Section \ref{sec:chaos} we derive the first and (approximate) second order chaoses under the change of measure. $T_N$ is a function of the pair of empirical distributions.
-Hence, it is invariant under permutations of the $X$ or the $Y$ data points, separately.
-The successive terms in the chaos expansions are polynomial functions of the empirical distributions $\left(\hrho^N_0, \hrho^N_1 \right)$.
-Hence they are also symmetric under permutations.
-Thus, we derive symmetric projections on subspaces of $\ltwo$ spaces when $X_i$ and $Y_i$, under the change of measure $\mu_\eps$, are not independent.
-In fact, the derivations in this section has nothing to do with optimal transport and holds for all joint densities of the type $\mu_\eps(x,y)=\xi(x, y) \rho_0(x) \rho_1(y)$ that are members of $\Pi(\rho_0, \rho_1)$.
-Essentially, we extend the classical Hoeffding projections to the case of paired samples, which, by itself is a new result in the literature.
+Next in Section \ref{sec:chaos} we derive the first and (approximate) second order chaoses under the change of measure.
+We then prove \Cref{thm:order1chaos,thm:order2chaos} by variance bounds of remainders.
+Since $T_N$ is a function of the pair of empirical distributions, it is invariant under permutations of $\{X_i\}_{i=1}^N$ or $\{Y_i\}_{i=1}^N$, separately.
+Each terms in the chaos expansion is a polynomial function of the empirical distributions $(\hat P^N, \hat Q^N)$, so they are also symmetric under permutations.
+Thus, we obtain symmetric projections on subspaces of $\ltwo(\scb^N)$ when $X_i$ and $Y_i$, under the change of measure $\mu$, are not independent.
+Essentially, we extend the classical Hoeffding projection to paired samples, which can be of independent interest.

-In Section \ref{sec:remainder} we prove the error bounds $o_p(N^{-1/2})$ and $o_p(N^{-1})$ appearing in Theorems \ref{thm:order1chaos} and \ref{thm:order2chaos}, respectively.
-The method here is based on a new Hoeffding-like decompositions, but this time under our original model when $X_i$ and $Y_i$ are independent.
-Although Hoeffding decompositions are frequently applied to the study of U and V statistics, our problem is harder in the following sense.
-A V statistic can be thought of as a finite polynomial function of a single empirical distribution where the order of the polynomial is independent of $N$, the size of the data.
-However, in our case, $T_N$ is not a finite order polynomial.
-We show that the error terms are determined by the variance of a polynomial function of order $N$ of the pair empirical distributions $\left(\hrho^N_0, \hrho^N_1 \right)$.
-So this section develops yet another new extension of Hoeffding decomposition to handle polynomial functions of empirical distributions of growing order.
+In Section \ref{sec:remainder} we derive the asymptotic distribution of the denominator and the variance bounds of the remainders used in the previous two sections.
+The method here is based on a Hoeffding-like decomposition and new variance bounds for a type of U-statistic of increasing order under our original model when $X_i$ and $Y_i$ are independent.
+The tools developed in this section can also be of independent interest.